CaptainCrowbar/prion-lib/rs-core/time.md

 Formats a time duration in days, hours, minutes, seconds, and (if `prec>0`) fractions of a second.

+### Time and date parsing ###

+* `system_clock::time_point` **`parse_date`**`(const U8string& str, DateOrder order = DateOrder::ymd, Zone z = Zone::utc)`

+Parse a date expressed in broken down format (e.g. `"2017-11-04 11:53:00"`).
+Year, month, and day are required; the `order` argument indicates which order these are in; the month can be a number, an abbreviation, or a full English name (case insensitive).
+Hours, minutes, seconds, and fractions of a second are optional.
+Fields can be separated with spaces or any ASCII punctuation marks; following ISO convention, a `"T"` can also be used between the date and time.
+This function does not make any attempt to interpret a time zone in the string.
+It will throw `std::invalid_argument` if the format is invalid;
+behaviour is unspecified if the format is correct but the string does not represent a valid date; behaviour is undefined if the date is outside the representable range of the system clock, or either of the order or zone arguments is not one of the enumeration values.

+* `template <typename R, typename P> void` **`parse_time`**`(const U8string& str, duration<R, P>& t)`
+* `template <typename D> D` **`parse_time`**`(const U8string& str)`

+Parse a time expressed in Julian years, days, hours, minutes, and seconds (e.g. `"12y 345d 12h 34m 56s"`).
+Spaces are ignored; a leading sign is allowed; any number can be a floating point number with decimals and exponents; units can be abbreviations or full words; years can have any SI prefix with a positive exponent (e.g. `"65 My"`); seconds can have any SI prefix with a negative exponent (e.g. `"100 µs"`); either `"u"` or `"µ"` can be used for "micro".
+These will throw `std::invalid_argument` if the format is invalid; behaviour is undefined if the format is correct but the resulting time cannot be represented by the duration type, or if the second version of `parse_time()` is called with a return type that is not an instantiation of `std::chrono::duration`.

 ## Timing utilities ##